International Prospects

 Academics

 All Division I NCAA student-athletes must meet minimum academic criteria that take into account high school grades as well as scores on standardized tests (the SAT or ACT).
-Those scores are weighted on a sliding scale to determine initial eligibility.

 International students may have specific requirements based on their nationality.
 For more information: